-We all like to see our conversion rates double, triple or quadruple in our analytics tool, but the truth is, it is largely contextual.
-According to Peep Laja, the founder of ConversionXL, “The average conversion rate of a site selling $10,000 diamond rings vs an ecommerce site selling $2 trinkets is going to be vastly different.
+We all like to see our conversion rates double, triple, or quadruple in our analytics tool, but the truth is, it is largely contextual.
+According to Peep Laja, the founder of ConversionXL, “The average conversion rate of a site selling $10,000 diamond rings vs an eCommerce site selling $2 trinkets is going to be vastly different.
 Context matters.”

 Although your conversion rate is primarily dependent on your industry, it is still driven by a variety of other factors as well.
-It can depend on your traffic sources, quality of traffic, the volume of traffic, awareness of your brand, and the type of relationship you have with your audience and so on.
+It can depend on your traffic sources, quality of traffic, the volume of traffic, awareness of your brand, and the type of relationship you have with your audience, and so on.
 But if your conversion rate is higher than your last month’s number, then your marketing efforts are paying off.

 If yours is an e-commerce site, an average conversion rate of around 2% to 3% is good enough, says industry leaders and other marketing experts.
 But there are some highly successful brands in the e-commerce industry that rake in an average conversion rate of 5% or more.
 However, most businesses in the industry claim a conversion rate of just around 1%.

 As a matter of fact, you shouldn’t get overly worried about the conversion rates at all.
 Peep Laja at ConversionXL goes on to say that “a good conversion rate is better than what you had last month.”
 That’s all there is to it!
 Just strive for a higher conversion rate than you are currently making.
-Yes, you must definitely set goals for higher conversion rate from time to time.
-And also have a means to check if you are meeting those goals.
+Yes, you must definitely set goals for a higher conversion rate from time to time.
+And also have the means to check if you are meeting those goals.
 For instance, if your current rate is 1%, then try to notch up 1.5% in the next month.
 And when you achieve 1.5%, aim for 2% and higher.

 Here are some useful tips to increase your conversion rate!
 Please watch this.

 Tracking just your conversion rate is not enough to maximize your lead generation.
 It is also crucial to keep track of other vital metrics that are closely related to this.
 Some of those metrics include bounce rate, exit rate, and other user engagement metrics such as average page views and average time on site.
-You can effectively monitor these metrics using FoxMetrics suite of analytics tool and gain valuable insights into the areas of your site that needs optimization.
+You can effectively monitor these metrics using the FoxMetrics suite of an analytics tool and gain valuable insights into the areas of your site that need optimization.

-Bounce rate is the percentage of prospects that are leaving your site immediately after viewing a page.
+The bounce rate is the percentage of prospects that are leaving your site immediately after viewing a page.
 If you have a high bounce rate then probably you need to work on your site’s content right away.
 It’s a serious red flag that you must fix immediately.
 It tells you that your visitors aren’t finding your site’s content engaging or helpful.
 But a high bounce rate can also hint at other technical issues like slow load time of pages or navigational problems on your site.

-Exit rate is the percentage of people leaving your site from a particular page or a group of pages.
+The exit rate is the percentage of people leaving your site from a particular page or a group of pages.
 Put differently, it is the last page that the visitors viewed on your site.
 Your prospects may have landed on a different page, but found their way to a particular page and left the site from that page.
-This metric shouldn’t be confused with bounce rate, which is the percentage of people leaving your site from a single page (that’s the only page they viewed on your site).
+This metric shouldn’t be confused with the bounce rate, which is the percentage of people leaving your site from a single page (that’s the only page they viewed on your site).
 Exit rate yet another crucial red flag, especially when that page should have led the visitors to another page on your site.
-The pages with high exit rates must be immediately scrutinized for errors, content quality and optimized.
+The pages with high exit rates must be immediately scrutinized for errors, content quality, and optimized.

 Average Session Duration